 After having been stuck on the side of the road countless of times, I highly credit having my cell phone to getting me unstuck during those times.

-Likewise, I encourage you to bring your cell phone to save yourself some heartache if you ever get stranded while out cycling at night.
+Likewise, I encourage you to bring your cell phone to save yourself some headache if you ever get stranded when out cycling at night.